 3. Readability & Legibility

 Readability is the arrangement of fonts and words in order to make written content flow in a simple, easy to read manner.
 This is especially important for large blocks of text.
 Serif and Sans-serif fonts are undoubtedly a better option in this case.
 Cursive or slab fonts on the other hand, might prove too difficult to read.
-For headings, you can give a bit more emphasis on the to the beauty element of your prospective font.
+For headings, you can give a bit more emphasis to the beauty element of your prospective font.
 But for paragraphs with big chunks of text, readability always comes first.

 Legibility refers to how easily distinguishable the letters are from one another (the letters ‘I’ and ‘i’ for example).
-This is important for both large text, such as headings and smaller one.
+This is important for both large text, such as headings and smaller ones.
 So, make sure the fonts you pick are easy to read and legible in all the different sizes you will be using them, as well as in all-caps if you plan to use any all-caps headings on your website.

 4. Don’t Fear the Classics